bartkl/presentations/cimug2024/index.md

 ---

-Imagine how difficult much of the above would be using Sparx EA.
+Imagine how difficult some of this would be using Sparx EA.
 * LinkML just really lends itself for data modeling in a decentralized world.

 ---